fatima-tuz-zahra-123/AutoML-Streamlit-Classifier/DOCUMENTATION.md

 ## Overview

 The **AutoML Streamlit Classifier** is a comprehensive, user-friendly web application designed to automate the Machine Learning pipeline.
-Built with Streamlit and powered by Google's Gemini AI, it guides users from raw data upload to model deployment, offering intelligent insights and robust visualization tools along the way.
+Built with Streamlit and powered by Llama Groq, it guides users from raw data upload to model deployment, offering intelligent insights and robust visualization tools along the way.

 ## Key Features